ALW93/App-Academy/7.20-7.24/Tuesday/Notes.md

 | Cannot use Variables                                 |                                                            |
 | Keys cannot contain numbers as their first character |                                                            |

+- **When accessing object keys**: Bracket notation needs to refer to that key in quotations, dot notation doesn't.
+- **When accessing object keys via a variable**: Bracket notation can refer to that key w/o use of quotations, dot notation can't do this at all.

 ```js
 let myDog = {};
 myDog.name = "Fido";